Rachel Needham, CPA

 Speaking of solutions, Meridith gets a big kick out of contributing new ideas and solutions because she’s a giver at heart.
 In fact, she has such a generous tendency and passion for sharing that if she had all the money in the world, she says she’d spend it all helping others.
 She’d pay off the debts of those close to her, buy them cars, homes and other necessities, build a cushion for emergencies, donate to charities, and adopt and provide for animals in need, making room, of course, for her biggest hobby—her three Pomeranian dogs.

 Here at Adam Shay CPA, PLLC, Meridith makes a daily contribution, too, by being her smart, hard-working and compassionate self.
 Having her with us is a triple win.
-Clients get to experience the brilliance of her expertise and the benefit of her partnership.
+Clients get to experience the her years of experience and the benefit of her partnership.
 We enjoy her “we-centric” mindset in our workplace culture.
 And Meridith gets to do what she loves—and feel the daily reward of a job well done.

 Meridith’s Why: “Understanding income taxes, how the system works, and IRS or state rules and regulations can be complicated and overwhelming.
 I really enjoy helping the client understand these areas as well as navigate through all of it!”